 Do watch these movies on the struggles a deaf person has to deal with, particularly in their relationships with family, friends, and society.

-A Silent Voice – The Movie – It is about a deaf girl named Shoko who encounters a boy named Ishida in her elementary school who bullies her as she was deaf.
+A Silent Voice – The Movie – It is about a deaf girl named Shoko who encounters a boy named Ishida in her elementary school who bullies her as she is deaf.

 Children Of A Lesser God – It is a love story between an idealistic special education teacher and a headstrong deaf girl.